Justice Process - Trial

 What happens at the trial?

-- After each witness testifies about his or her knowledge about the incident, the defence counsel will ask questions to get some clarification or to challenge the evidence presented or the credibility of the witness.
-This is called cross-examination.
-The Crown prosecutor can re-examine the witness after the cross-examination.
+- After each witness testifies about his or her knowledge about the incident, the defence lawyer will ask questions to get some clarifications, to challenge the evidence presented or to challenge the credibility of the witness.
+This is called a cross-examination.
+The Crown prosecutor can re-examine the witness after the cross-examination by the defence lawyer.

-- The Crown has the opportunity to cross-examine the witnesses after they testify for the defence.
+- The Crown can cross-examine the witnesses after they testify for the defence.

-- After all the witnesses have testified, both sides will make final statements, a summary of evidence that was presented by the different sides at the trial.
+- After all the witnesses have testified, both sides will make final statements.
+Final statements are a summary of evidence that was presented by the different sides at the trial.

 If you want to see inside a courtroom please check out the Animated Courtroom.

 The accused will be in the courtroom when the witnesses give their evidence but the accused is not obligated to testify at the trial.